RTSYork/rtscar/ros/README.md

 # ROS Support

-Run the following in `car-ws` to download and build ROS packages.
+Run `build.sh`, or use the following commands in `car-ws` to download and build ROS packages.

 ```
 wstool update